Essential points if you work from home

 - If you believe Zoom and chat/Slack/Team is all you need when working from home – think again.
 See why here.
 Working anywhere is not the same as working anytime.

-- Take our thought-provoking work-from-home assessment here.
+- Take our work-from-home assessment here.

 Plenty of people have found themselves with no choice other than to work from home at the moment, and while some people take to it like a duck to water, others will find it harder to adapt to life away from the hustle and bustle of the office.

-Organization is key to success at home
+Organization is the key to success when you are working from home

 Home workers may still be an important cog in a broader team, but if they are away from the scrutiny of their superiors it is easy to let standards slip.
 This is why staying organized while working from home is the most important aspect of achieving success in this context.